-3. Child Age 16 or Older
+7. Permanency Plan for a Child Age 16 or Older

-The following guidelines should be considered by the court when determining whether to adopt the permanency plan submitted by DFPS for a child 16 and older:
+The following guidelines should be considered by the court when determining whether to adopt the permanency plan submitted by DFPS for a child who is 16 and older:

 - The permanency plan submitted to the court includes the services planned for the child to make the transition from foster care to independent living; and - This transition is in the best interest of the child.
 Tex.
 Fam.
 Code § 263.307(c).